Browser Not Supported.

 PrS.PrS.PrSCs

-The primitive streak cells begin to form on day 15 in human embryos.
-This cell includes general information about primitive streak cells.
+In human embryos, the primitive streak cells begin to form on day 15.
+This cell card includes general information about primitive streak cells.
 For specific anterior-posterior primitive streak cell information, separate cells are displayed lower in the developmental tree.
+Activation of Nodal induces several transcription factors including Pitx2.
+Lefty and Cer1 inhibit Nodal activity in the left side of the primitive streak.

-E6.5 - E(N/A) (CS9 - CS10)
+E6.5 - E(N/A) (CS6.5 - CS10)

 Multiple Ancestors Single Ancestor No Descendants Develops from Part of Parent